Frequently asked questions

 After your registration, you will receive a training schedule from Mountain Network to help prepare you for the expedition.

 Yes!
-The expedition is led by a certified Dutch-speaking expedition leader from Mountain Network.
-The expedition leader is supported by certified local guides and assistant-guides.
+The expedition is led by a certified Dutch-speaking tourguide from Mountain Network.
+The tourguide is supported by certified local guides and assistant-guides.
 The guides speak English and have a first aid diploma.
 They are specialised in recognizing and dealing with altitude sickness.
 Per two participants you will be assigned one guide to ensure you'll have plenty of personal and medical support.

-The luggage, food and tents are carried by porters.
-The local travel agent is affiliated with the Kilimanjaro Porters Assistance Project - a quality mark that makes sure organizations treat their porters ethically and fairly by providing them with proper clothing and equipment, and pay them a fair wage.
+The luggage, food and tents are carried by professional porters.
+The local travel agent is affiliated with the Kilimanjaro Porters Assistance Project - a quality mark that makes sure organizations treat their employees ethically and fairly by providing them with proper clothing and equipment, and pay them a fair wage.

 No, that is not necessary - unless you have (potential) medical issues which require a doctor’s statement.
 If you are in any doubt regarding your health, we recommend you undertake a sport medical examination to make sure you don't have any physical limitations that hinder your participation.